AstroTech Summer School FAQ

 The classroom and lab spaces are the same as those used for the 2019 AstroTech Development Workshop.
 Photos are available here.

 Lodging for summer school participants is still being arranged.
-Please check back for more information, or email firstname.lastname@example.org with specific questions.
+Please visit our Travel, Lodging, and Site Information page for more information, as it becomes available.
+Or email firstname.lastname@example.org with specific questions.

 Q: What accommodations are possible?